bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 It's a huge, it's a completely different world from equal output CoinJoin.
 So that's probably the biggest advantage.

-## Advantages - 1 of CoinJoinXT

-(refer slide #11)

-So, every transaction could be possibly interpreted as an ordinary spend, with the caveat that since many of these inputs are multi-sig, We need them to be not traditional multi-sig, not OP-CHECK-SIG-ADD-IN-TAP route, but specifically mu-sig style multi-sig, or at least aggregated multi-sig.
+So, every transaction could be possibly interpreted as an ordinary spend, with the caveat that since many of these inputs are multi-sig, We need them to be not traditional multi-sig, not `OP_CHECKSIGADD` in taproot, but specifically musig style multi-sig, or at least aggregated multi-sig.
 So that's kind of a big limitation, but it's possible today.
 The transaction negotiation can happen right at the start.
 Now that is not an advantage over equal output CoinJoin.